ourylydibin/Banknote-Authentication/README.md

   - A Machine learning application to predict whether or not a banknote is authentic.
   - The application was containerized with Docker container and deployed with Kubernetes Engine in Google Cloud Platform.

+## DISCLAIMER ⚠️
+This is a POC(Proof of concept) kind-of project.
+The data used here comes up with no guarantee from the creator.
+So, don't use it for making farming decisions.
+If you do so, the creator is not responsible for anything.
+However, this project presents the idea that how we can use ML/DL into precision farming if developed at large scale and with authentic and verified data.

 ## MOTIVATION
 - To gain experience in executing life-cycle of data science projects(data collection, feature engineering, feature selection, model selection, model hyper parameter tuning and model deployment).
 To also have knowledge of Google Cloud Platform.
 - To contribute on sharing knowledge to the data science community.